MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_Countdown.md

 1. [!INCLUDE [SelectSave](./includes/SelectSave.md)]

 > [!NOTE]
+> When considering character length, keep in mind that your text will be determined to be too long if any possible countdown makes it go over the maximum character length for that piece of text.
+For example, the maximum character length for ad text is 80 characters.
+Watch what happens here:
 > - The ad text "```Take a big first step towards a brighter future. **30 days** to Application Deadline```" is 80 characters long — the maximum length.
 > - But the ad text "```Take a big first step towards a brighter future. **17 hours** to Application Deadline```" is 81 characters long — more than the maximum.